-- 1. Picked sample of drab brown, irregularly thin-banded, clay-like sulphur from the Johnson Prospect Picked sample of brown, earthy material from the main exposure at the Kyle 2. - Prospect.
-Picked sample of yellow conglomeratic material from the main exposure at the 3. - Kyle Prospect.
+- 1. Picked sample of drab brown, irregularly thin-banded, clay-like sulphur from the Johnson Prospect.
+0 - Picked sample of brown, earthy material from the main exposure at the Kyle Prospect.
+3. Picked sample of yellow conglomeratic material from the main exposure at the - Kyle Prospect.
 4. Black gypsiferous material from the dump at pit No. 5 on the Spann-Felch - Holdings.
-5. Dark gypsiferous conglomeratic material from beneath the hard conglomerate layer - Picked sample of dark gypsiferous material from above the hard conglomerate 6. - layer mentioned under sample No. 5.
-7. Mixed brown and black conglomeratic material from the southwest corner of 8 (see sketch map).
+5. Dark gypsiferous conglomeratic material from beneath the hard conglomerate layer - on the north side of 8 (see sketch map) Michigan Sulphur and Oil Company.
+6. Picked sample of dark gypsiferous material from above the hard conglomerate - layer mentioned under sample No. 5. - Mixed brown and black conglomeratic material from the southwest corner of 8 (see sketch map).
 Some of the black material contains metallic sulphides.
-From the Michigan Sulphur and Oil Company. - Altered congloumerate from the north side of locality 8, marked on sketch map of the Michigan Sulphur and Oil Company property.
-Picked sample of black gypsiferous material from locality 16, marked on sketch map of Michigan Sulphur and Oil Company property.
-Contains cream-colored or kaolin-like and greenish yellow crystallized sulphur. - Brown earthy material overlying the material of sample No. 9.
-Brown earthy material overlying the material of sample No. 9.
-Picked sample of brown earthy and black conglomeratic material from locality marked 13 on sketch map of Michigan Sulphur and Oil Company property.
+From the - Some of the black material contains include submides.
+From the Michigan Sulphur and Oil Company.
+Altered conglomerate from the north side of locality 8, marked on sketch map of the Michigan Sulphur and Oil Company property.
+Picked sample of black gypsiferous material from locality 16, marked on sketch colored at the Michigan Sulphur and Oil Company property. - map of Michigan Sulphur and Oil Company property.
+Contains cream-colored or kaolin-like and greenish yellow erystallized sulphur. - Brown earthy material overlying the material of sample No. 9.
+Picked sample of brown earthy and black conglomeratic material from locality - Picked sample of brown earthy and black congioneracte internal from locality marked 13 on sketch map of Michigan Sulphur and Oil Company property.
 Picked sample of gypsite from the Georgetown Prospect.
-Picked sample of brown earthy siliceous material from the main exposure at the Conference of the sample of the samp - Cooksey Prospect.
+Picked sample of brown earthy siliceous material from the main exposure at the - Cooksey Prospect.

-- Black banded gypsiferous material from the Cooksey Prospect.
-Black banded gypsiferous material from the Cooksey Prospect.
+- Black banded gypaiferous material from the Cooksey Prospect.
+Black banded gypaiferous material from the Cooksey Prospect.
 Yellow incrustation now being deposited at Stinking Seep.
-Picked sample of sulphur from near Walker's Ranch, probably in the southwest corner of Section 4, Block 109.
-Sample of massive sulphur from the east side of the east hill, Grant Mines 17. - Property 18.
+Picked sample of sulphur from near Walker's Ranch, probably in the southwest corner of Section 4, Block 109. - Sample of massive sulphur from the east side of the east hill, Grant Mines 17.
+Property. - 18.
 Sample of gypsite from the University lands.